LC2024/LC2024.github.io/_talks/banquet.md

 permalink: /banquet
 ---

 The conference banquet will be held on Wednesday, 26 June at 19:30 in the _Hamnkrogen resturant_ in _Liseberg_.
+The conference banquet is open to particpants who have **registered for dinner**.

 Locations: